serenity-js/serenity-js/documentation/website/src/handbook/integration/serenityjs-and-protractor.md

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text"><p><strong>PRO TIP:</strong>
-    The easiest way to get started with Serenity/JS and Protractor is to use one of the [template projects](https://github.com/serenity-js/) available on GitHub.
+    The easiest way to get started with Serenity/JS and Protractor is to use one of the <a href="https://github.com/serenity-js/">template projects</a> available on GitHub.
 Serenity/JS template projects come with appropriate Serenity/JS modules and lower-level integration and test tools already configured.
     </p></div>
 </div>